 - 2021 – MAPS changes the name “MDMA-assisted psychotherapy” to “MDMA-assisted therapy”.

-- 2021 – The first Phase 3 trial of MDMA-assisted therapy for PTSD replicates earlier studies and provides further evidence that MDMA-assisted therapy may be a safe and effective treatment for PTSD.
+- 2021 – The first Phase 3 trial of MDMA-assisted therapy for severe PTSD replicates earlier studies and provides further evidence that MDMA-assisted therapy may be a safe and effective treatment for PTSD.

 - 2021 – Drug sponsors release plans to develop MDMA for other indications and in combination with other drugs.